Web design · SEO & SEA · Branding

 You can find out which cookies and services are used on this website in this privacy policy.

-Our website uses Complianz’s consent technology to obtain your consent to store certain cookies on your device or for the use of certain technologies and to document this consent in a manner compliant with data protection regulations.
-The provider of this technology is Complianz B.V., Kalmarweg 14-5, 9723 JG Groningen, the Netherlands (hereinafter “Complianz”).
+Our website uses Complianz's consent technology to obtain your consent for storing certain cookies on your device or using certain technologies, and to document this in compliance with data protection regulations.
+The provider of this technology is Complianz B.V., Kalmarweg 14-5, 9723 JG Groningen, The Netherlands (hereinafter referred to as „Complianz“).

-Mandatory legal storage obligations remain unaffected.
-Complianz serves to obtain the legally required consent for the use of cookies.
+The use of Complianz is to obtain legally required consents for the use of cookies.
 The legal basis for this is Art.
-6(1)(c) GDPR.
+6 para.
+1 lit. c GDPR.

-The provider of this website and its pages automatically collects and stores information in so-called server log files, which your browser communicates to us automatically.
-The information comprises:
+The provider of the pages automatically collects and stores information in so-called server log files, which your browser automatically transmits to us.
+These are:

 This data is not merged with other data sources.
-This data is recorded on the basis of Art.
-6(1)(f) GDPR.
-The operator of the website has a legitimate interest in the technically error free depiction and the optimization of the operator’s website.
-In order to achieve this, server log files must be recorded.
+The collection of this data takes place on the basis of Art.
+6 para.
+1 lit. f GDPR.
+The website operator has a legitimate interest in the technically error-free presentation and optimisation of its website - the server log files must be recorded for this purpose.

 The company is certified under the ‘EU-US Data Privacy Framework’ (DPF).
 Further information: https://www.dataprivacyframework.gov/participant/7735.

-We use WhatsApp in the ‘WhatsApp Business’ version.
-Data transfers to the USA are based on the European Commission’s Standard Contractual Clauses.
+We use WhatsApp in the „WhatsApp Business“ variant.
+Data transfer to the USA is based on the standard contractual clauses of the EU Commission.
 Details: https://www.whatsapp.com/legal/business-data-transfer-addendum.

 We have integrated Gravatar on this website.
 The provider is Automattic Inc., 60 29th Street #343, San Francisco, CA 94110, USA (hereinafter Gravatar).

-Further details: https://automattic.com/privacy/.
-DPF Information: https://www.dataprivacyframework.gov/participant/4709.
+Further details: https://automattic.com/privacy/.DPF-Information: https://www.dataprivacyframework.gov/participant/4709.

-However, Google Tag Manager does collect your IP address, which may also be transmitted to Google’s parent company in the United States.
-Its use is based on Art.
-6 para.
-1 lit. f GDPR.
-If corresponding consent has been obtained, processing is carried out exclusively on the basis of Art.
-6 para.
-1 lit. a GDPR and Section 25 para.
-1 TDDDG.
+However, Google Tag Manager records your IP address, which may also be transferred to Google's parent company in the United States.
+This processing is based on Art.
+6(1)(f) of the GDPR.
+If appropriate consent has been requested, processing is carried out exclusively on the basis of Art.
+6(1)(a) of the GDPR and Section 25(1) of the TDDPG.

 DPF Information: https://www.dataprivacyframework.gov/participant/5780.

-This website uses functions of the web analytics service Google Analytics.
-The provider is Google Ireland Limited (‘Google’), Gordon House, Barrow Street, Dublin 4, Ireland.
+This website uses functions of the web analysis service Google Analytics.
+The provider is Google Ireland Limited („Google“), Gordon House, Barrow Street, Dublin 4, Ireland.

 On behalf of the operator of this website, Google will use this information to evaluate your use of the website, to compile reports on website activity, and to provide other services related to website and internet usage to the website operator.
-The IP address transmitted by your browser as part of Google Analytics will not be merged with other data held by Google.
+The IP address transmitted by your browser as part of Google Analytics will not be merged with other data from Google.

 For more information about the handling of user data by Google Analytics, please consult Google’s Data Privacy Declaration at: https://support.google.com/analytics/answer/6004245?hl=de.